eosphoros-ai/DB-GPT-Hub/README.md

 - [BIRD-SQL:](https://bird-bench.github.io/) A large-scale cross-domain text-to-SQL benchmark in English, with a particular focus on large database content.
 The dataset contains 12,751 text-to-SQL data pairs and 95 databases with a total size of 33.4 GB across 37 occupational domains.
 The BIRD-SQL dataset bridges the gap between text-to-SQL research and real-world applications by exploring three additional challenges, namely dealing with large and messy database values, external knowledge inference and optimising SQL execution efficiency.
 - [CoSQL:](https://yale-lily.github.io/cosql) A corpus for building cross-domain conversational text-to-SQL systems.
 It is a conversational version of the Spider and SParC tasks.
 CoSQL consists of 30k+ rounds and 10k+ annotated SQL queries from Wizard-of-Oz's collection of 3k conversations querying 200 complex databases across 138 domains.
 Each conversation simulates a realistic DB query scenario in which a staff member explores the database as a user and a SQL expert uses SQL to retrieve answers, clarify ambiguous questions, or otherwise inform.

+After the data is downloaded by default, it is placed under the first-level directory data, such as data/spider.

 ### 2.2.
 Model

 DB-GPT-HUB currently supports the following base models: